Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% endtab %}
 {% endtabs %}

-### 3. Ensure app permissions \(Android-only\)
+### 3. Ensure app permissions (Android only)

-The SDK requires standard [network connection](https://developer.android.com/training/basics/network-ops/connecting) permissions in your manifest to send data, collect cellular provider, and record offline tracking calls.

-For Android, the SDK requires standard network connection permissions in your manifest to send data, collect cellular provider, and record offline tracking calls.
+For Android, the SDK requires standard [network connection](https://developer.android.com/training/basics/network-ops/connecting) permissions in your manifest to send data, collect cellular provider, and record offline tracking calls.

 To enable these permissions, add the following lines to your `AndroidManifest.xml` file, located in your app's application project directory: